Office of National Security: History

 The very first attempt to install a control tower to oversee the national security issues within South Korean government was initiated in Roh administration.
 The prototype organisation was established during Roh Moo-hyun administration but was abolished by Roh's successor, Lee Myung-bak.
 In 2013 the following Park Geun-hye administration established the Office to revive the organisation which oversees national security affairs and supports National Security Council.
 President Moon Jae-in restructured the Office and expanded its functions.
 Under President Moon, the first deputy dealt with security affairs whilst its second deputy foreign affairs and Inter-Korean relations.
 Under Moon's successor, Yoon Suk-yeol, deputies' roles have been reversed.

-The Office of National Security often holds emergency meetings when North Korea launches ballistic missiles or shows hostile and belligerent movements towards South Korea.
+In January 2024, the third deputy director position was created.

 Organisation

 This is the organization of the National Security Bureau with the names of the current senior officials placed in each position.

+The First Deputy Director coordinates and manages pending issues in the fields of diplomacy and security as well as overall policies of the National Security Office, and concurrently serves as the Secretary-General of the National Security Council.

+The Second Deputy Director maintains the national crisis management system at all times while managing pending defense policy issues.

+The Third Deputy Director is responsible for emerging security affairs, including economic security, science and technology, and cyber security.
+The Office of the Secretary for Economic Security under the Third Deputy Director handles supply chain, export control, nuclear power, and science and technology security affairs, while the Office of the Secretary for Cyber Security is also under the Third Deputy Director.